 - any documents they possess that are adverse to their own case - all reports and scopes of works they have obtained in relation to the claim, including those on which they no longer rely.

 Attendance

 All parties are required to attend the first case management conference.
 Advocates may accompany the parties but each party is required to attend in person.

-The purpose of the conference
+The conference process